International Citizens Insurance Logo

 Now that you have a better understanding of travel insurance terms and costs, here’s how to choose the right policy for your trip to Japan:

-- Assess Your Health Needs: Do you have pre-existing conditions?
-Is anyone traveling with you in need of ongoing medical care?
-Ensure the policy covers these needs, as well as emergency medical care for unexpected incidents.
+• Assess Your Health Needs: Do you have pre-existing conditions?
+Is anyone traveling with you who needs ongoing medical care?
+Ensure the policy covers these needs, including emergency medical care for unexpected incidents.

-- Destination-Specific Risks: Japan is prone to natural events like typhoons, earthquakes, and tsunamis.
+• Destination-Specific Risks: Japan is prone to natural disasters such as typhoons, earthquakes, and tsunamis.
 Be sure your coverage accounts for these risks, as well as weather conditions like heat, humidity, or snow, depending on the season.

-Don't settle for the first quote you receive!
+Don’t Settle for the First Quote!
 Take the time to compare different plans to find one that best fits your specific trip details.
-Remember, coverage levels can vary greatly for things like emergency medical expenses, trip cancellation, and lost luggage, so carefully review each plan to ensure it covers what you need.
+Remember, coverage levels can vary widely for emergency medical expenses, trip cancellation, and lost luggage, so carefully review each plan to ensure it covers what you need.

 The Best Travel Insurance for Japan